Kentucky's 35th Senate district

 Kentucky's 35th Senatorial district is one of 38 districts in the Kentucky Senate.
 It comprises part of Jefferson County.
-It has been represented by Keturah Herron (D–Louisville) since 2025.
+It has been represented by Keturah J. Herron (D–Louisville) since 2025.
 As of 2023, the district had a population of 111,805.

 Voter registration

 On January 1, 2025, the district had 74,681 registered voters, who were registered with the following parties.